Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Inroduction

 Construction of reduced models in physics, when done rigorously, usually results in equations that are expressed in terms of formal infinite series.
 In order to make practical progress with such models, the series must always be truncated while respecting the essential physics.
-If the truncation is done carelessly, spurious unphysical effects may rise, as in, e.g., the basic formulation of the Burnett equations~\citep{Cercignani_1988_boltzmann}.
+If the truncation is done carelessly, spurious unphysical effects may appear as, e.g., in the basic formulation of the Burnett equations~\citep{Cercignani_1988_boltzmann}.

-A particularly difficult truncation problem arises in the formulation of collisional gyrokinetics (see Refs.~\cite{Brizard_Hahm_2007,Abel_2008PhPl} and references therein).
+A particularly difficult truncation problem arises in the formulation of collisional gyrokinetics (see, e.g., Refs.~\cite{Brizard_Hahm_2007,Sugama_2017PhPl,Abel_2008PhPl}).
 Because gyrokinetics is used as a tool for modeling plasma turbulence, it is essential that the effects of collisions in the theory do not lead to a violation of The First and Second Laws of Thermodynamics.
-Artificial sources or sinks of energy or momentum could drastically alter the steady-state turbulence amplitude, and therefore the predicted turbulence-induced transport levels.
-On the other hand, due to the complicated dependence of the gyrokinetic equations on the background magnetic field geometry, it is nontrivial to include a collision operator in the theory when starting from first principles.
-Although an asymptotic expansion of the correct collision integral is straightforward to find, truncating the expression without violating the First or Second Law is difficult.
-In contrast, formulating energy and momentum conserving gyrokinetic equations without collisions can now be done systematically using Lagrangian \cite{Brizard_2000,Sugama_2000} and Hamiltonian reduction~\cite{Burby_2015PhLA}.
+Artificial sources or sinks of energy or entropy could drastically alter the steady-state turbulence amplitude, and therefore the predicted turbulence-induced transport levels.
+On the other hand, due to the complicated dependence of the gyrokinetic equations on the background magnetic field geometry, it is nontrivial to include a collision operator in the theory when starting from first principles~\cite{Brizard_2004PhPl}, and to truncate the expression without violating the First or the Second Law.
+In contrast, formulating energy and momentum conserving gyrokinetic equations without collisions can now be done systematically using Lagrangian \cite{Brizard_2000,Sugama_2000,Burby-Brizard:2019PhLA} and Hamiltonian reduction~\cite{Burby_2015PhLA}.